Shimizu-Technology/shimizu-order-suite/docs/multi_tenant_architecture.md

 # Multi-tenant Architecture

-This document provides a comprehensive overview of Hafaloha's multi-tenant architecture, which allows the platform to serve multiple restaurants from a single codebase and database while maintaining strict data isolation.
+This document provides a comprehensive overview of Shimizu Order Suite's multi-tenant architecture, which allows the platform to serve multiple restaurants from a single codebase and database while maintaining strict data isolation.

 ## Overview

-Hafaloha uses a multi-tenant architecture where all restaurants share the same database and application code, but data is isolated through application-level controls.
+Shimizu Order Suite uses a multi-tenant architecture where all restaurants share the same database and application code, but data is isolated through application-level controls.
 This approach provides:

 - **Efficient Resource Utilization**: Shared infrastructure reduces costs
 - **Simplified Maintenance**: Single codebase for all tenants